Dawnkai/plotter/README.md

 ## Copyrights
 This project is licensed under **MIT** license, which means that you have the right to distribute, modify and use this project in your own projects (even under more strict license) so long as you provide the original authors whose work you are using in your project and do not hold them liable.

+## TODO
+List of known bugs / possible improvements:
+1. AJAX script is a mess, copy-pasted functions all over the place (due to lack of time), repeated calls can be made into functions
+2. When removing (5\*n+1)-th image the JS will not reset the pagination

 ### Authors
 1. Maciej Kleban ([DawnKai](https://github.com/Dawnkai))